 Lobo’s research extended from the library to her own home through conversations with her mother.
 “Not only am I learning more about Latinx feminism from my readings and from documentaries, but I'm also able to have these conversations with my mom, who has a different perspective on it.
 There are a lot of Latin women in my family, and they're able to share some of their experiences,” says Lobo.

-Lobo’s inspiration for studying #NiUnaMenos was partly inspired the Latina Feminist Theory class with Professor Pedro DiPietro that she took her freshman year.
+Lobo’s inspiration for studying #NiUnaMenos was partly influenced by the Latina Feminist Theory class with Professor Pedro DiPietro that she took her freshman year.
 “It was the first time I took a class where I was learning more about myself,” says Lobo.
 “We learned more about feminism, but from a different perspective.
 Most importantly, we learned that even if we are treated as an outsider within our own culture, we will continue to carry it on our backs.
 I wanted to share that there are different types of feminism and that Latin feminism is powerful too.”

 Among the things Lobo has learned from her research is that Indigenous women may be targeted because many are poor and physically isolated from mainstream society, and oftentimes they do not speak the country’s official language.
 “They're also used almost as symbols,” explains Lobo.
 “When they are murdered, it’s sometimes used as a form of marking territory.”